kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 ### Phasing

 - Phase 1: Make the internal types memory-identical to the stable served version.
+- Phase 2: Alias internal types to the stable versioned types (and retire `__internal` registration).
-- Phase 2: Remove the internal types.
+- Potential Future Work: Remove the internal type aliases and packages entirely.

 #### Commitment

 Our Phase 1 goal is to optimize away the conversion costs via memory-identical types.

-If Phase 1 is successful, we will expore Phase 2, starting with type aliasing.
+If Phase 1 is successful, we will proceed to Phase 2.
-We commit to either completing Phase 2 or reverting all code to retain the internal types within a 3-release (~1 year) window**.
+We commit to either completing Phase 2 or reverting all code to retain the distinct internal types within a 3-release (~1 year) window**.

 ### User Stories